searchspring/snap/packages/snap-preact-components/src/components/Organisms/Recommendation/readme.md

 The default configuration contains the following properties, however **`any Recommendation props`**, or [Swiper API parameters](https://swiperjs.com/react#swiper-props) can also be specified.

-`slidesPerView` - number of products to display per page
+`slidesPerView` - number of products to display per page (for a peekaboo effect use a decimal number here)

 `slidesPerGroup` - number of products to scroll by when next/previous button is clicked